BrenoTeixeira/cardio_catch_disease/README.md

 API implemented on render cloud.

 Built a Google Sheets script to request the API, with a click on a button, and return the probabilities predictions.
 This way, people have easy access to the model's predictions.
-We also can use this as a test environment, adding new data and changing some attributes to see how the results changes.
+We also can use this as a test environment, adding new data and changing some attributes to see how the results change.

 # 4.0 Exploratory Analysis